 Chairman of Leadership Council

-Greg Baroni is the founder and CEO of Attain, as well as the chair of the WashingtonExec Leadership Council.
-He served in a leadership capacity at Unisys Corp. as well as in both an officer role as a corporate senior vice president and in an operational leadership role as president of Federal Systems and Global Public Sector.
-In these roles, he was responsible for a worldwide business comprised of six geographic regions and the U.S. Federal Systems group.
+Greg Baroni is founder and CEO of Attain as well as the chair of the WashingtonExec Leadership Council.
+He served in a leadership capacity at Unisys Corp., in both an officer role as a corporate senior vice president and in an operational leadership role as president of Federal Systems and Global Public Sector.
+In these roles, he was responsible for a worldwide business composed of six geographic regions and the U.S. Federal Systems group.
 Under his leadership, these business units achieved extraordinary results.
 During his tenure, the Federal Systems group doubled its revenue while achieving industry standard operating margins.

 Read about Baroni’s 2012 Executive of the Year win from the Greater Washington Government Contractor Awards here on WashingtonExec.
 We also interviewed Baroni about engineering a “built-to-last” business.

 Navigating to Industry Seminar Chairman

-Mark Chadason is the chair of the Navigating to Industry Seminar Council.
-Previously, he was the senior vice president of the National Security Group for MacAulay-Brown, Inc. In this role, Chadason was responsible for managing and cultivating relationships with national intelligence, homeland security and defense intelligence customers throughout the United States.
+Mark Chadason is chair of the Navigating to Industry Seminar Council.
+Previously, he was senior vice president of the National Security Group for MacAulay-Brown, Inc. In this role, Chadason was responsible for managing and cultivating relationships with national intelligence, homeland security and defense intelligence customers throughout the United States.

-Prior to joining MacB, Chadason was SVP of the Space, Security, Cyber and Intelligence Business Unit at ManTech International.
-As head of SSCI, Chadason managed four major divisions that focused on mission support to CIA, DIA, DNI, DOD, NRO, NSA, additional intelligence community agencies and several military commands.
+Prior to joining MacB, Chadason was SVP of the Space, Security, Cyber and Intelligence business unit at ManTech International.
+As head of SSCI, Chadason managed four major divisions that focused on mission support to various intelligence community agencies and several military commands.
 In this position, Chadason was responsible for 1,300 employees with annual revenue of over $250 million.
 He also served as executive officer of the Special Programs Oversight Committee on ManTech’s board of directors, where he was responsible for the oversight of a large number of special access and highly sensitive or hazardous programs.
 Chadason is a member of the INSA Executive Committee.

 Chairman of Intelligence Council